NGC 1275: Properties

 NGC 1275 consists of two galaxies, a central type-cD galaxy in the Perseus Cluster, and a so-called high velocity system (HVS) which lies in front of it.
 The HVS is moving at 3000 km/s towards the dominant system, and is believed to be merging with the Perseus Cluster.
 The HVS is not affecting the cD galaxy as it lies at least 200 thousand light years from it.
 However tidal interactions are disrupting it and the ram pressure produced by its interaction with the intracluster medium of Perseus is stripping its gas as well as producing large amounts of star formation within it.

 Wide multi-wavelength composite view of NGC 1275.
 An active supermassive black hole in the galaxy powers strong jets of particles into the Perseus Cluster, causing the gas present to reach 60 million degrees Celsius and emit X-ray light (in blue).

 The central cluster galaxy contains a massive network of spectral line emitting filaments, which apparently are being dragged out by rising bubbles of relativistic plasma generated by the central active galactic nucleus.
 Long gaseous filaments made up of threads of gas stretch out beyond the galaxy, into the multimillion-degree, X-ray–emitting gas that fills the cluster.
 The amount of gas contained in a typical thread is approximately one million times the mass of the Sun.
 They are only 200 light-years wide, are often very straight, and extend for up to 20,000 light-years.

 The existence of the filaments poses a problem.
 As they are much cooler than the surrounding intergalactic cloud, it is unclear how they have existed for such a long time, or why they have not warmed, dissipated or collapsed to form stars.
 One possibility is that weak magnetic fields (about one-ten-thousandth the strength of Earth's field) exert enough force on the ions within the threads to keep them together.

+NGC 1275 (center left) is the brightest member of the Perseus Cluster.

+Large amateur telescopes can resolve hints of detail in the high-velocity system.